 The Grand National Circuit, in the process of becoming Winston Cup, was very different than it had been when the drivers and teams had been there in 1970.
 The Factory Wars were over: Ford had announced it would not run any factory teams in 1971, and Chrysler was supporting only two cars, Richard Petty in a Plymouth and Buddy Baker in a Petty Enterprises Dodge.
 Among those left out in the cold as a result was Bobby Isaac, who had claimed the 1970 championship for Dodge.
 NASCAR had some new rules as well; The winged Mopars were all but banned, with a rule stating they had to run a 305 cubic inch engine as opposed to the 426 and 429 big blocks of the time in other cars.
 Restrictor plates had also been added between the carbs and manifolds of all cars to slow them down, as the speeds were once again beyond the capabilities of tires of the time.

-Defending Daytona 500 champion, Pete Hamilton, won the first 125 qualifier race of ’71 in his new ride, a Plymouth out of Cotton Owens’ shop.
+Defending Daytona 500 champion Pete Hamilton won the first 125-mile qualifier race of ’71 in his new ride, a Plymouth out of Cotton Owens’s shop.
 Also in the race was Fred Lorenzen, attempting a comeback in a Plymouth sponsored by STP.
-Lorenzen actually led during the race itelf until A.J.
-Foyt got by him in a Wood Brothers Mercury.
-On the final lap of the race Foyt had a solid lead on Hamilton when Ron Keselowski rolled his Dodge directly in front of them.
+Lorenzen actually led during the race until AJ Foyt got by him in a Wood Brothers Mercury.
+On the final lap of the race, Foyt had a solid lead on Hamilton when Ron Keselowski rolled his Dodge directly in front of them.
 Foyt got out of the gas while Hamilton made a kamikaze dash past him, avoided the wreckage and took the win.
-The second qualifying race seemed like it was going to be a Buddy Baker/Bobby Isaac show until a flat tire ruined Isaac’s chances.
+The second qualifying race seemed like it was going to be a Baker/Isaac show until a flat tire ruined Isaac’s chances.
 In the closing laps, David Pearson in the Holman-Moody Mercury entry came out of nowhere and calmly blew away the field to take the win.
 Baker took home second place honors, while coming home third was Dick Brooks, driving a Dodge Daytona with the tiny 305 cubic inch engine the rules mandated for the winged cars.
-During Saturday practice, Pearson was caught with an oversized restrictor plate, which called the legality of the car he drove to the win in the second 125 qualifier into question.
-NASCAR fined the team 500 dollars, but Pearson was allowed to start and race t he 500.
+During Saturday practice, Pearson was caught with an oversized restrictor plate, which called the legality of the car he drove to the win in the second 125-mile qualifier into question.
+NASCAR fined the team $500, but Pearson was allowed to start and race the 500.

-While it paid no points, the first 125 qualifier in 1972 did cost a driver his life.
-Friday Hassler was killed in a 13-car pile up caused by Dave Boggs‘s flat tire on a restart.
+While it paid no points, the first 125-mile qualifier in 1972 did cost a driver his life.
+Friday Hassler was killed in a 13-car pile-up caused by Dave Boggs‘s flat tire on a restart.
 Making his way through the carnage, Isaac drove to an easy win over Coo Coo Marlin, Sterling Marlin‘s dad.
-The second race was run caution free, and Bobby Allison in a Coca-Cola sponsored Chevrolet owned by Junior Johnson and Richard Howard returned the Bow Tie brigade to Victory Lane at Daytona.
-A.J.
+The second race was run caution free, and Bobby Allison in a Coca-Cola sponsored Chevrolet owned by Junior Johnson and Richard Howard returned the bowtie brigade to Victory Lane at Daytona.
 Foyt finished in second place, driving the now legendary Wood Brothers Purolator Special Mercury with the white and red paint job that would become a trademark on the Winston Cup scene for a decade.
 Purolator had signed on with the Wood Brothers in 1971 to help with expenses after the Ford factory withdrawal.

 Baker had quit Petty Enterprises after 1972 and took the seat in the K and K Dodge.
 He made the most of his new ride in the first qualifier of ’73, holding off a determined Yarborough in the Johnson/Howard Chevy for a win in the first qualifying race.
 The second qualifying race produced one of the biggest upsets in Daytona history: veteran independent driver Marlin took the win after Isaac lost an engine in his Bud Moore Ford.
-It was the only Winston Cup checkered flag Coo Coo would ever take, though, of course, his boy Sterling has done all right at Daytona since then.
+It was the only Winston Cup checkered flag Marlin would ever take, though, of course, his boy Sterling has done all right at Daytona since then.
 The pundits looked at Isaac’s blown engine as proof of conventional wisdom: ever the innovator, Bud Moore took advantage of NASCAR’s new rules, giving small block engine equipped cars a substantial weight break and installing a 351 cubic inch engine in the Torino.
 Most folks felt that was like showing up at a gun fight with a knife… and they were right.

-Petty still had his STP sponsorship, with the oil additive company suddenly advertising how their product helped cars get better mileage, rather than better performance.
-He was an odds on favorite at the 450 as a result.
+Petty still had his STP sponsorship, with the oil additive company suddenly advertising how their product helped cars get better mileage rather than better performance.
+He was an odds-on favorite at the 450 as a result.
 Even the qualifier races had been shortened to 112.5 miles.
-In the first event, Bobby Isaac piloted a Banjo Matthews Chevy to the win, edging out Trans Am star George Folmer who had replaced Isaac in the Bud Moore Ford.
+In the first event, Isaac piloted a Banjo Matthews Chevy to the win, edging out Trans-Am star George Folmer, who had replaced Isaac in the Bud Moore Ford.
 Donnie Allison, driving for the DiGard team, finished third ahead of his brother Bobby, with Darrell Waltrip coming home fifth.
 Petty’s 1974 effort did not have an auspicious start.
 He took the pole for the second qualifier, but hand-grenaded an engine on the 26th lap.
 Yarborough in the Johnson/Howard Chevy continued Junior’s tradition of strong runs at Daytona, taking the win in that race.

 The energy crises was over by the time the 1975 February Classic was held in Daytona Beach.
-Baker’s foul luck continued in the first qualifier race that year when he blew a tire while leading; Bobby Allison in a Penske Matador and Brooks in a Ford lined up behind the pace car to settle things in a three lap dash to the checkers.
-The finish was an anticlimax in that Brooks missed a shift, allowing Allison to drive the most ungainly looking car ever into Daytona’s victory lane.
+Baker’s foul luck continued in the first qualifier race that year when he blew a tire while leading; Bobby Allison in a Penske Matador and Brooks in a Ford lined up behind the pace car to settle things in a three-lap dash to the checkers.
+The finish was an anticlimax in that Brooks missed a shift, allowing Allison to drive the most ungainly-looking car ever into Daytona’s victory lane.
 Brooks held on to take second place.
-The second qualifier came down to a shoot-out between the two drivers who dominated on the big tracks in those days, Petty in the STP Dodge, and David Pearson wheeling the Wood Brothers’ Purolator Special Mercury.
+The second qualifier came down to a shootout between the two drivers who dominated on the big tracks in those days, Petty in the STP Dodge and Pearson wheeling the Wood Brothers’ Purolator Special Mercury.
 It came down to a chess game, with Pearson drafting past Petty on the last lap, then blocking the King’s attempt to return the favor out of the last corner.
-Yarborough came home third and Dave Marcis finished fourth as the latest driver of the orange K and K Dodge.
+Yarborough came home third and Marcis finished fourth as the latest driver of the orange K and K Dodge.

 Pearson was clearly miffed after the 500, one prize he had yet to claim, and not only with Cale.
 He had some unkind things to say about Richard playing favorites as well.
 Thus Richard and David had a score to settle when they returned to Daytona Beach in February 1976.